semgrep/semgrep-docs/docs/getting-started.md

 ## Installing and running Semgrep locally

-Install and run [Semgrep command-line interface](https://github.com/returntocorp/semgrep/) (CLI) to scan your code locally.
+Install and run the [Semgrep command-line interface](https://github.com/returntocorp/semgrep/) (CLI) to scan your code locally.
 Semgrep OSS Engine runs offline on uncompiled code. **No code leaves your computer**.

 :::info Prerequisite
 Semgrep CLI requires Python 3.7 or later.